 You can also find grape picking jobs Italy in:

 To find a fruit picking job, the easiest way is to visit the local information center, which will provide you with a list of farms in the area and also you can get information about the fruit picking salary there.

-You can also go to local employment offices (uffici di collocamento) and agricultural co-operatives (Sezione C,ircoscrizionale per l’Impiego Collocamento in Agricola/SCICA), although it’s generally best to contact farms directly.
+You can also go to local employment offices (uffici di collocamento) and agricultural co-operatives (Sezione C,ircoscrizionale per l’Impiego Collocamento in Agricola/SCICA) for fruit picking jobs in Italy for foreigners, although it’s generally best to contact farms directly.

 Work Exchange Platforms